smasky/SWAT-UQ/docs/best_management_practices.md

     return objs
 ```

-All preparatory work has been completed, and the optimization process can now be conducted.
+Unitl now, all preparatory work has been completed, and the optimization process can be conducted.

 ```python
 import numpy as np